FlowFuse/flowfuse/docs/admin/introduction.md

 the individual [Team Types](#managing-team-types) before they will be available for teams to use.

-Instance Types also control which will be the default Stack if there are multiple Stacks associated with an Instance Type.
+Instance Types also control the default Stack (and in turn, the default Node-RED versions) that Instances will run with if there are multiple available.
+Stacks associated with an Instance Type.

 ### Managing Stacks